Pentax Q vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Pentax Q does not offer wifi capability.
+In contrast, the Pentax Q does not provide wifi capability.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10, while the A7S II was followed by the Sony A7S III.
+Both the Pentax Q and the A7S II have been discontinued, but can regularly be found used on eBay.
+The Pentax Q was replaced by the Pentax Q10, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax Q Manual (free pdf) or the online Sony A7S II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Pentax Q and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.